Jelloeater/SpeedTestLogger/README.md

 # SpeedTestLogger
 Buld commands

-* docker volume create speed
+* docker-compose up -d

+OR

-* docker build -t speed .
+docker build . -f ./speed/Dockerfile

-Run in order, for each component (if none specified, just run the web server):

-* docker run  -d --name speed-test -v speed:/data speed "./test-speed.py" "-g" "--debug"
-* docker run  -d --name speed-server -p 8080:5000 -v speed:/data speed "./graph-web.py" "--debug"
+BUT

+You are going to need a Postgres DB as well

-To run test:
+To run test (w/ cron for example):

-* docker start speed-test
+* docker start speedtest

+See docker-compose.yml for production
+See individual Dockerfile's for pip requirments
-See Dockerfile for info
+See .gitlab-ci.yml for test enviroment

 ## Credits
 Borrowed SpeedTest Parser from james-atkinson/speedcomplainer